 Freedom for the slaves didn’t mean true emancipation and many of them still toiled in unfair conditions earning meager wages that kept them impoverished.
 In 1878, labor organizers rebelled again … but that’s another story for another time.

 St Croix and many other influential Crucians have had a significant impact on the United States and it’s history.
 West Indian-born Alexander Hamilton spent his formative years working for an accountant on St Croix and it was his Crucian benefactors that paid for his education in New York.
-He later became Chief Staff Aide to General George Washington, the 1st US Secretary of the Treasury and holds an esteemed place on the US $10 bill (at least for now).
+He later became Chief Staff Aide to General George Washington, the 1st US Secretary of the Treasury and holds an esteemed place on the US $10 bill.